Minnaminuginum Minnukettu

-Story
+Plot

 Jayan is a happy-go-lucky type guy who leads comfortable life due to his wealthy father and lives along with his father, mother and sister.
 He is always accompanied by his friend Unni who doesn't have parents or relatives.
 But even though Jayan was a rebel type of guy, he always has kindness for the poor.
 Once such incident made him have a clash with Unnithan, a wealthy contractor.
 But later Jayan finds that Unnithan and his father were great friends and that incident turns the way for a marriage proposal with Unnithan's daughter Radhika.
 Even though Jayan initially was disinterested in the proposal, he finally agreed to see Unnithan's daughter.
 When Jayan saw Radhika, he was set in a motionless state and his hands were shaking when Radhika offered the tea cup to him.
 There was a flashback story between Jayan and Radhika during their college lives.
 Suresh Menon, who was then the roommate of Jayan was in love with Radhika.
 Jayan finally took his proposal only to see him getting insulted and finally slapped by Radhika in front of her friends.
 This made Jayan set a trap for her.
 The next day he and his friend went to her college and they said sorry in front of the whole college for what they have done.
 This cools Radhika and they became friends.
 During one of their meetings, Jayan asks for help from Radhika.
 Suresh and Lathika who was a friend to Radhika was about to get married.
 But their families didn't agree for that proposal.
 So Radhika could help them get married by signing as one of the witnesses during their marriage.
 Radhika agreed and she came to the office only to sign the bride's column of her marriage with Suresh, which was the trap made by Jayan.
 With his money, he overcame all the legal issues that came during that way as it was illegal way of marriage.
 This also did not calm Jayan.
 The next day he and his friend played the climax of their scripted cruel drama only to make Radhika realize that it was cunning plan set by Jayan.
 She was deeply insulted.